Read Chromatographic Data

 function.
 This function reads chromatographic data from a directory containing Allotrope Simple Model (ASM) files.
 The measurements are assumed to be named alphabetically, allowing sorting by file name.

-Agilent ChemStation files can be read in with the read_agilent
+Agilent files can be read in with the read_agilent

 function.
 Please note that this function relies on the existence of either a RESULTS.CSV